OndrejSzekely/metron_ai_ardagen/docs/architecture.md

 It represents a 3D scene layer handler which contributes to the complete scene.
-For instance, it might represent a ground plane handler, lighting handler, foreground 3D objects handler for annotations generation, etc. It provides also a randomization of the contributed layer assets, so each generated artificial data record has a different placement of assets, materials, parameters, etc.
+For instance, it might represent a ground plane handler, lighting handler, foreground 3D objects handler for annotations generation, etc. It provides also a randomization of the contributed layer assets, so each generated artificial data record has a different placement of assets, materials, parameters, etc. See [existing synthesizer workers overview](/docs/scenarios.md) for more details.

 ### Master Synthesizer